Central vs. Maido - Lima's Best Restaurants Reviewed

 Let me start by saying, these two places couldn’t be MORE different from each other.
 And while they’re often pitted against one another (like in this article) it’s like comparing apples to oranges, or corn to cod in this case.

-Lastly, I’m no food critic, so don’t expect me to elaborate on the taste profiles of every course.
-I’ll give you my key differences and my “normal-person-palette” opinion.
+Lastly, I’m no food critic (though I did whip up a guide sharing the Peruvian dishes you must try while in Peru), so don’t expect me to elaborate on the taste profiles of every course.
+I’ll give you my key differences and my “normal-palette” opinion.
 This way you if you only have the time or budget to visit one, you’re making the best decision for your travels.

 Chef: Virgilio Martínez and Pia León